openfin/platform-api-project-seed/README.md

 * Examples of behavioral customization by overriding the Platform APIs
 * Examples of how to make use of the platform apis to treat views inside of a window as a group with shared context and how messages could be shared to views in a group and how you can maintain that relationship when you pull out a view from a window (so there is a linked relationship).
 * How your view can make use of knowledge of it being moved from window to window and how it can keep track of the number of views that exist so it can react to that.
+* How you can lock all the views on a window (to prevent views from being pulled out or views dragged in and to also hide the tabs if they are not needed).
+* How you can pin platform windows so they are always on top.

 [![Click to watch on Vimeo](openfin-seed-project-first-demo-preview.png)](https://vimeo.com/401935037) [Launch in OpenFin](https://openfin.github.io/start/?manifest=https%3A%2F%2Fopenfin.github.io%2Fplatform-api-project-seed%2Fpublic.json)